krishnans2006/rust-lifetimekata/exercises/04_mutable_references_and_containers/README.md

 Can you explain why this error occurs?
 Write it out in 50 words or less.

+Line 11 borrows my_vec mutably and line 13 borrows it immutably.
+Both are invalid borrows since it's already borrowed mutably by line 10.
+Because just one lifetime is used, the borrow on line 10 persists until the end of the block, making both line 11 and line 13 invalid.

 ## Exercise Part 2: Writing Our Own

 Add appropriate lifetimes to the function in the exercise.